mrpappas/lab-rat/Space Systems/Spacecraft/Flatellite.md

->[!warning] Rocket Lab has not provided official specs on Flatellite yet, this page will be updated as they do
 ## Summary

 **Announced February 27 2025** (🔗[[Rocket Lab Announces Flatellite|Article]]), Ideal for high operational duty cycle telecommunications, as well as remote sensing applications.